Current Fellows in the Integrative Tumor Epidemiology Branch

 Mengmeng Jia, M.D., joined the Integrative Tumor Epidemiology Branch (ITEB) as a predoctoral fellow in October 2018.
 Dr. Jia earned her M.D. in preventive medicine from Shanghai Jiao Tong University, China, in 2015.
 She is currently pursuing her Ph.D. in cancer epidemiology at the Chinese Academy of Medical Sciences and Peking Union Medical College.
 Dr. Jia’s research focuses on the screening and early detection of breast cancer and evaluation of different screening modalities, especially in resource-limited areas.

-Dr. Jia works with Gretchen Gierach, Ph.D., M.P.H., Deputy Director, ITEB, to conduct molecular epidemiologic studies of breast density and breast cancer.
+Dr. Jia works with Gretchen Gierach, Ph.D., M.P.H., Deputy Chief and senior investigator, ITEB, to conduct molecular epidemiologic studies of breast density and breast cancer.